ypradat/CivicAnnotator/README.md

 **NOTE**: not all possible combinations of these tree tags are automatically added to the input table in order to avoid completely empty columns.

+The script will also add the following 3 columns that detail how the alteration was matched in CIViC in order to allow for a manual review of the annotations.

+- `CIViC_Matching_Disease`
+- `CIViC_Matching_Type`
+- `CIViC_Matching_Variant`

 # Requirements

 In order to run the analysis, ensure the `conda` command is available and ensure you have all files in the `data` folder